flenniken/collections/docs/collection-maker.md

 Build and deploy the code then set the zoom points.

-After specifying the required elements and clicking the **Remove Extra Images** button, the collection is marked as ready.
+After specifying the required elements and clicking the **Optimize** button, the collection is marked as ready.
 Gulp builds ready collections.

 ~~~